radziko/colo_mlops/reports/README.md

 >
 > Answer:

 We used Black to format our code such that it is PEP 8 compliant, which Flake8 then checks.
 We also used isort to handle imports properly.
-It's very important to keep a consistent code style throughout the project.
+It is very important to keep a consistent code style throughout the project, since it is easier readable for new users and internally in the group when doing debugging/assisting each other with code writing.
+We chose to change the line length from 79 to 88, to accomodate Black's formatting.

 ## Version control